 - Increased Search Engine Rankings & qualified traffic, higher retention rates and returns

-- Improved conversion rates via clear Unique Selling Proposition & Call To Action (USP & CTA)
+- Improved conversion rates via clear Unique Selling Proposition and Call To Action (USP & CTA)

-Therefore, when planning how your NZ web designer will redesign your web site, take an holistic approach and try and identify and eliminate all possible inhibitors.
+Therefore, when planning how your NZ web designer will redesign your web site, take a holistic approach and try and identify and eliminate all possible inhibitors.
 As with any project plan, the more obstacles you identify and remove prior to setting out, the easier the route to a successful outcome!

 What does Google Reward?

 Actually, Google is pretty clear about what constitutes a “good” website, both in terms of website content quality and technical aspects.
 If you would like to be rewarded with good Google rankings, it stands to reason that if you adhere to the industry’s guidelines and rules, you’ll stand a better chance of success.
 Perhaps a good first step is to take a read through the helpful and constructive suggestions that Google’s web design guidelines have provided on how to redesign a website for viewers…

 How to Deliver Good Content